riannevdberg/sylvester-flows/README.md

 ## Data
 The experiments can be run on the following datasets:
 * static MNIST: dataset is in data folder;
-* OMNIGLOT: the dataset could be downloaded from [link](https://github.com/yburda/iwae/blob/master/datasets/OMNIGLOT/chardata.mat);
+* OMNIGLOT: the dataset can be downloaded from [link](https://github.com/yburda/iwae/blob/master/datasets/OMNIGLOT/chardata.mat);
-* Caltech 101 Silhouettes: the dataset could be downloaded from [link](https://people.cs.umass.edu/~marlin/data/caltech101_silhouettes_28_split1.mat).
+* Caltech 101 Silhouettes: the dataset can be downloaded from [link](https://people.cs.umass.edu/~marlin/data/caltech101_silhouettes_28_split1.mat).
-* Frey Faces: the dataset could be downloaded from [link](https://github.com/y0ast/Variational-Autoencoder/blob/master/freyfaces.pkl).
+* Frey Faces: the dataset can be downloaded from [link](https://github.com/y0ast/Variational-Autoencoder/blob/master/freyfaces.pkl).

 ## Usage

-Below example commands are given for running experiments on static MNIST with different types Sylvester normalizing flows for 4 flows:
+Below, example commands are given for running experiments on static MNIST with different types of Sylvester normalizing flows, for 4 flows:

 **Orthogonal Sylvester flows** <br/>
 This example uses a bottleneck of size 8 (Q has 8 columns containing orthonormal vectors).